Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 ## *Frequent Visitor Goals*
 - I would like to check for any new products in the store, this includes any sales and or promotions.
 - I would like to browse through products and sort them by keyword, price and alphabetical order.
-- I would want to be able to check on how much I need to spend for any discount on delivery charges or free delivery
+- I would like to make purchases via a simple order form.

 <br>

 ## *Returning Visitor Goals*
 - I would like to log in to my account to view my purchase history.
-- I would like to be able to leave feedback in the form of a product review.
 - I would like to be able to edit my details if in the event of ordering to an alternate address and change billing details
 - I would like to be able to have the ability to update my delivery details by editing the addresee name and contact infomation